 Netflix also has more series and films that you've never heard of and that, frankly, aren't worth watching.
 That's not to say that Netflix is presenting trash on purpose — someone somewhere will think it's great.
 But the simple fact is that some entertainment is better than other entertainment.

 Netflix filters in new movies and shows every month.
 Some are original to Netflix. ("Netflix Originals," they call them.)
 Some are movies and series you've seen elsewhere.
 Some are new, others may be decades old.

 That's actually a big part of what makes Netflix so great.
 It's not just destination TV.
 Sure, you can show up to binge the latest season of the aforementioned Bridgerton or Stranger Things.
 But you also can just open up Netflix and casually find something new, thanks to the power of the algorithm.
-And Netflix has gone even farther in 2021 with the addition of its "Play Something" feature, which basically is a button that will randomly serve up something it thinks you might want to watch.
+And Netflix has gone even farther with the addition of its "Play Something" feature, which basically is a button that will randomly serve up something it thinks you might want to watch.

 You don't even have to think about finding something to veg out on.

 Phil spent his 20s in the newsroom of the Pensacola (Fla.)
 News Journal, his 30s on the road for AndroidCentral.com and Mobile Nations and is the Dad part of Modern Dad.

 Get the latest updates, reviews and unmissable series to watch and more!

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.